Train Once, Use Flexibly: A Modular Framework for Multi-Aspect Neural News Recommendation: Experimental Setup

-\rparagraph{Evaluation Metrics.} In line with prior work, we report the models' performance in terms of four metrics: AUC, MRR, nDCG@5, and nDCG@10.
-Additionally, we measure aspect-based diversity of recommendations at position $k$ as the normalized entropy of the distribution of the aspect $A_p$'s values in the recommendation list:
+\textbf{Evaluation Metrics.} We report performance with AUC, MRR, nDCG@k ($k = \{5, 10\}$).
+We measure aspect-based diversity of recommendations at position $k$ as the normalized entropy of the distribution of aspect $A_p$'s values in the recommendation list: